BC historical writing prize winners

 Catherine Clement spent ten years researching Yucho Chow, Vancouver’s first Chinese commercial photographer.
 During that period, Clement uncovered Chow’s historical images, one by one.
 She learned that Chow was not only the go-to photographer for many Chinese families in Vancouver in the first half of the 20th century, but he also took pictures of individuals or families who may not have been welcomed at other photography studios, including Sikh-Canadians.
 He photographed newly-arrived Europeans, Black Canadians, mixed-raced couples and families and Indigenous people.
 Mr. Chow’s lens chronicled thousands of faces of all skin colours, religious and cultural backgrounds.

-Yucho Chow, who died in 1949, was taking photographs during a remarkable yet tumultuous time in Vancouver’s early history including the draconian Chinese head tax, the Pacific Coast race riot, the First and the Second World Wars, the Great Depression and the Chinese Exclusion Act.
+Yucho Chow, who died in 1949, was taking photographs during a remarkable yet tumultuous time in Vancouver’s early history that included the draconian Chinese head tax, the Pacific Coast race riot, the First and the Second World Wars, the Great Depression and the Chinese Exclusion Act.

 Second prize, worth $1,500, went to Step into Wilderness (Harbour Publishing $39.95), by Deborah Griffiths with Christine Dickinson, Judy Hagen and Catherine Siba.
 This book features never-before-seen photos from the Courtenay and District Museum collection, showcasing the growing community’s varied interactions with the wilderness they inhabit, from early hiking and skiing expeditions to encounters with wildlife, afternoon tea in the wilderness, beach races and early outdoor activity clubs.
 These unique and arresting photos are complemented by accounts of individuals surviving and thriving in the midst of natural beauty and great devastation, including survivors of the great fire of 1922 and pioneer skiers on Forbidden Plateau during the Great Depression.